ACTtaiwan/CongressionalGuide/app/candidates/SCRAPY_README.md

 The `-e` env variable tells Python not to create .pyc files.

 ## Getting Candidates Data
-To run any of these commands below using the Scrapy container, place `$ docker run -v $(pwd):/runtime/app -e PYTHONDONTWRITEBYTECODE=1 aciobanu/scrapy` before it.
+To run any of these commands below (including the detailed steps) using the Scrapy container, place `$ docker run -v $(pwd):/runtime/app -e PYTHONDONTWRITEBYTECODE=1 aciobanu/scrapy` before it (w/o 'scrapy' again).
 For example `$ docker run -v $(pwd):/runtime/app -e PYTHONDONTWRITEBYTECODE=1 aciobanu/scrapy list` to list available spiders.

 - To run scrapy:
 `scrapy crawl <spider name>`